 A wireless temperature sensor is a small, unwired device for measuring and monitoring temperature.
 The remote temperature sensor sends data to a nearby gateway, which transmits the data to the cloud.

-El-Watch’s IoT temperature sensors stay connected via 2G/4G, measure temperatures every three seconds, and store reports every two minutes.
+El-Watch’s IoT temperature sensors stay connected via 2G or 4G, measure temperatures every three seconds, and store reports every two minutes.
 Critical anomalies are immediately reported.
 The integrated battery has a 10-year lifespan, and all monitoring is available in our Neuron sensor app.

 Finn den perfekte løsningen